jellyfin-archive/jellyfin-docs/general/networking/index.md

 In addition, the examples are configured for use with Let's Encrypt certificates.
 If you have a certificate from another source, change the SSL configuration from `/etc/letsencrypt/DOMAIN_NAME/` to the location of your certificate and key.

 Ports 80 and 443 (pointing to the proxy server) need to be opened on your router and firewall.

+### Known Proxies ###

+Add the IP address of your reverse proxy to the `Known Proxies` (under Admin Dashboard -> Networking).
+This is a comma separated list of IP addresses of known proxies used when connecting to your Jellyfin instance and is required to make proper use of X-Forwarded-For headers.
+Requires a reboot after saving.

 ### Base URL